JLR may develop Jaguar-based car under Chery logo - paper

+BRIEF-Network Ltd issued 49.1 mln shares in terms of scheme of reduction of share capital

+* Issued 49.1 million shares in terms of scheme of reduction of share capital of co reducing paid up value of each equity share of co to INR 2

-BEIJING Jaguar Land Rover Plc JLR.L has agreed in principle with China's Chery Automobile to develop a luxury car based on its Jaguar models that may carry a Chery or a new marque in order to win Chinese government approval for a manufacturing venture, a Chinese newspaper reported on Wednesday.
+BEIJING Dec 7 Jaguar Land Rover Plc (JLR) has agreed in principle with China's Chery Automobile to develop a luxury car based on its Jaguar models that may carry a Chery or a new marque in order to win Chinese government approval for a manufacturing venture, a Chinese newspaper reported on Wednesday.

-Britain-based JLR, a subsidiary of Tata Motors Ltd (TAMO.NS)(TAMO.BO), had previously explored cooperations with Chinese partners, including Great Wall Motor Co Ltd (601633.SS) (2333.HK), but made little headway.
+Britain-based JLR, a subsidiary of India's Tata Motors Ltd , had previously explored cooperations with Chinese partners, including Great Wall Motor Co Ltd , but made little headway.

 The NDRC has the power to approve or block major foreign joint venture projects.